ECronin1973/Applied_Statistics_MyWork/README.md

 This project analyzes the PlantGrowth dataset from Vicent Arel-Bundocks Rdatasets page.
 The dataset contains two main variables: a treatment group and the weight of plants within those groups.

 ## Steps
-1. **Download and Save the Dataset**:
+ ### 1. Download and Save the Dataset:
  - The dataset was downloaded from [Vicent Arel-Bundocks Rdatasets page](https://vincentarelbundock.github.io/Rdatasets/datasets.html) and saved to the repository.

- 2. **Describe the Dataset**:
+ ### 2. Describe the Dataset:
  - The dataset was loaded into pandas DataFrame as it is a common practice in data analysis for several reasons: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html

-1. Ease of Data Manipulation
+__Ease of Data Manipulation__
 DataFrames provide a powerful and flexible way to manipulate and analyze data.
 They allow you to easily filter, sort, and transform data using intuitive syntax.
 For example, you can quickly select specific rows or columns, apply functions to the data, and perform aggregations.
 "Ease of Data Manipulation." pandas documentation, https://pandas.pydata.org/docs/#pandas-documentation

+__Integration with Other Libraries__
-2. Integration with Other Libraries pandas integrates seamlessly with other Python libraries commonly used in data analysis, such as NumPy, SciPy, Matplotlib, and Seaborn.
+pandas integrates seamlessly with other Python libraries commonly used in data analysis, such as NumPy, SciPy, Matplotlib, and Seaborn.
 This integration makes it easy to perform complex statistical analyses, create visualizations, and conduct machine learning tasks.
 "Integration with Other Libraries." pandas documentation, https://pandas.pydata.org/docs/user_guide/index.html.

-3. Handling Missing Data
+__Handling Missing Data__
 DataFrames provide robust methods for handling missing data.
 You can easily identify, fill, or drop missing values, ensuring that your analysis is accurate and reliable.
 "Handling Missing Data." pandas documentation, https://pandas.pydata.org/docs/user_guide/missing_data.html.

+__Data Cleaning and Preparation__
-4. Data Cleaning and Preparation pandas offers a wide range of functions for cleaning and preparing data.
+pandas offers a wide range of functions for cleaning and preparing data.
 You can remove duplicates, convert data types, and handle categorical data with ease.
 This is crucial for ensuring that your data is in the right format for analysis.
 "Data Cleaning and Preparation." pandas documentation, https://pandas.pydata.org/docs/user_guide/index.html.

-5. Descriptive Statistics and Summarization
+__Descriptive Statistics and Summarization__
 DataFrames make it easy to generate descriptive statistics and summaries of your data.
 You can quickly calculate measures such as mean, median, standard deviation, and more.
 This helps you understand the distribution and characteristics of your data before performing more advanced analyses.
 "Descriptive Statistics and Summarization." pandas documentation, https://pandas.pydata.org/docs/user_guide/index.html.

-6. Data Visualization
+__Data Visualization__
 pandas works well with visualization libraries like Matplotlib and Seaborn.
 You can create a wide range of plots and charts to visualize your data and gain insights.
 Visualizations are essential for communicating your findings and making data-driven decisions "Data Visualization." pandas documentation, https://pandas.pydata.org/docs/user_guide/index.html.

  __Exploration of Dataset__
-  To get an initial look at the dataset, the first few rows were displayed using the head() method (https://www.w3schools.com/python/pandas/ref_df_head.asp).
+  To get an initial look at the dataset, the first few rows were displayed using the [head() method](https://www.w3schools.com/python/pandas/ref_df_head.asp).
 This gives us a quick overview of the data.
-Next, we provide a summary of the dataset using the describe() method (https://www.w3schools.com/python/pandas/ref_df_describe.asp).
+Next, we provide a summary of the dataset using the [describe() method](https://www.w3schools.com/python/pandas/ref_df_describe.asp).
 This method gives us important statistical information about the numerical columns in the dataset, such as the count, mean, standard deviation, minimum, and maximum values.
-To get information on the dataset such as the number of observation, the info() is used https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.info.html#pandas.DataFrame.info.
+To get information on the dataset such as the number of observation, the [info() is used](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.info.html#pandas.DataFrame.info.)

  __A summary of the dataset__
- Observations: The dataset contains 30 observations ie. there are 30 individual data points or entries in the dataset.
+ Observations: The dataset contains 30 observations i.e., there are 30 individual data points or entries in the dataset.
 Each observation represents a single instance of data collected for analysis.
 In this case, each observation corresponds to the weight of a plant and the treatment group it belongs to.

  Variables: There are three variables in the dataset weight: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.columns.html

- Unnamed: 0: This appears to be an index column t appears to be automatically generated when the dataset was created and can be ignored for analysis. https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.drop.html
+ __Unnamed: 0__: This appears to be an index column t appears to be automatically generated when the dataset was created and can be ignored for analysis. https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.drop.html

- weight: This is a numerical variable representing the weight of the plants.
+ __weight__: This is a numerical variable representing the weight of the plants.
 It is measured in some unit (likely grams or kilograms, though the dataset does not specify) https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html

- group: This is a categorical variable representing the treatment group to which each plant belongs.
+ __group__: This is a categorical variable representing the treatment group to which each plant belongs.
 The groups are ctrl (control), trt1 (treatment 1), and trt2 (treatment 2). https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.groupby.html

  Data Types: The weight variable is of type float64, the Unnamed: 0 variable is of type int64, and the group variable is of type object. https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.dtypes.html

- 3. **Describe what a t-test is, how it works and what the assumptions are**
+ ## 3. Describe what a t-test is, how it works and what the assumptions are

- ### What is a T-Test
+ ### What is a T-Test ?
  https://www.scribbr.com/statistics/t-test/
  a t-test is a statistical test used to compare the means of two groups to determine if they are significantly different from each other.
 This is a fundamental method in hypothesis testing to assess the differences between groups

- ### How a T-Test Works
+ ### How does a T-Test Work?
  https://www.statisticshowto.com/probability-and-statistics/t-test/
  A t-test is a statistical test used to compare the means of two groups to determine if they are significantly different from each other.
 This is a fundamental method in hypothesis testing to assess the differences between groups